davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 4.md

 		- Large volume of data , null data, malformed data , attacks

 ## Axiom of Testing
+Program testing can be used to show the presence of bugs, but **never their absence**

 ## Test Suite and Test Case
 ## Anatomy of a Test Case
 ## Test Input